BaselComputationalCommunityInResearch/BaselComputationalCommunityInResearch.github.io/seminar/futureevents.md

 Socinstrasse 55
 Kilimandjaro Room.

-This 8th Methods and Beers session will take place as world cafe discussions during which we will explore what is sequential data analysis, and what are the applications mainly in the life sciences.
+This 8th Methods and Beers session will take place as world café discussions during which we will explore what is sequential (not sequencing!) data analysis, and what are the applications mainly in the life sciences.
 You will get the opportunity to discuss how you can apply it to your projects and exchange ideas on best practice together with confirmed participants from NIBR & Uni Basel who will be able to share their expertise in the field.

 If you are working in the field and willing to share your knowledge please [contact us][link contact] in advance so that we can shape the discussions accordingly!